How To Hang Drop Cloth Curtains With Clips

 Style #3 Traditional Valance

-I’m very please with how these DIY drop cloth curtains look in my office.
-Airy and bright, and I get lots of natural light that fills my space.
-The curtain ring clips are a game changer!
+I’m very pleased with how these DIY drop cloth curtains look in my office.
+Airy and bright, I get lots of natural light filling my space.
+The curtain ring clips are a game-changer!

 Thanks for joining me today, and I hope this has answered any questions you may have had on hanging drop cloth curtains with clips.
-I’d love to hear your feedback on these methods, and if you have suggestions for more sew-methods, please share them in the comment section below.
+I’d love to hear your feedback on these methods, and if you have suggestions for more no sew methods, please share them in the comment section below.
 I’d love to hear from you. 🙂

 Until the next project… xo, Do